kjendrzyca/best-practices/README.md

     - don't commit early unless you know you are going to need it
     - think about event horizon - how soon the dumb thing you did is going to be irreversible
 - Push often and commit often - [make the sausage](https://sethrobertson.github.io/GitBestPractices/).
+- If you have generic repositories it means that you need a Query
+- Be DRY until it starts to trouble you
+- DRY can stiffen your code (the bad way)
+- "It looks the same but it's not the same"
+- "I wasted time perfecting and complicating a straightforward module so that you could waste your time understanding it"

 ##Testing
 - During writing test initialize only what is necessary to make it pass